Horse Fly Control

 Treatment

-Step 1 - Trap Flies with Fly Relief Fly Traps
+Step 1: Trap Flies with Fly Relief Fly Traps

 fly relief fly trap horse flies

-Step 2 - Protect Your Horses with Pyranha Equine Spray & Wipe
+Step 2: Protect Your Horses with Pyranha Equine Spray & Wipe

 If spraying, apply a light mist over the problem areas while brushing lightly against the lay of the hair.
-If spraying, avoid eyes and mucous membranes. use a sponge or a cloth in these areas.
-For full detailed application instructions read the label.
+If spraying, avoid eyes and mucous membranes.
+Use a sponge or a cloth in these areas.
+For full, detailed application instructions, read the label.

-Step 3 - Broad Spectrum Control With Flex 10-10 & Pivot 10 IGR
+Step 3: Broad Spectrum Control With Flex 10-10 & Pivot 10 IGR

 Spraying Pivot and Flex 10-10

-For total broad-spectrum control of Horse Flies, use a combination of Flex 10-10 and Pivot IGR.
-Flex 10-10 is a powerful insecticide liquid concentrate that is specially designed to be used on misting and fogging equipment (to treat large areas like stables and barns).
-Pivot IGR is an Insect Growth Regulator and is used to target the undeveloped stages of flies (like larvae) to prevent the population from growing.
+Use a combination of Flex 10-10 and Pivot IGR for total broad-spectrum control of horse flies.
+Flex 10-10 is a powerful insecticide liquid concentrate specially designed for use on misting and fogging equipment (to treat large areas like stables and barns).

-Step 4 - Apply Maxforce Fly Bait
+Step 4: Apply Maxforce Fly Bait

 Maxforce Granular Fly Bait spreading